Open-Systems-Pharmacology/Birds-PBK-Model/README.md

 - Open the project file `Code/Code/Birds.Rproj`
 - Run Birds_main.R to generate the simulations and plots

+> Note: If you download the Code as a .zip file you might need to enable .dll loading by checking the box "Unblock" under right-click on the .zip file > Properties > Security

 ## Version Information
 MoBi®Version 9.1